XAITK/xaitk-saliency/docs/release_notes/pending_release.rst

 Examples

-* Add example notebook for saliency on Atari deep RL agent
+* Add example notebook for saliency on Atari deep RL agent, including updates on top of the original work to normalize saliency maps and conform to our API standards.

 * Updated examples to all use a common data sub-directory when downloading or saving generated data.